 In vitro and clinical data suggest that CAB is unlikely to cause or be subject to clinically significant drug interactions with the components of hormonal contraceptives.
-In a clinical drugdrug interaction study in healthy female volunteers, oral CAB had no significant impact on the pharmacokinetics of either levonorgesterol (LNG) or ethinyl estradiol (EE) containing combination oral contraceptive.42 There were no apparent differences in pharmacodynamic assessments of follicular stimulating hormone (FSH), lutenizing hormone (LH) or progesterone and concomitant administration of CAB and LNG/EE was well-tolerated in the study.
+In a clinical drugdrug interaction study in healthy female volunteers, oral CAB had no significant impact on the pharmacokinetics of either levonorgesterol (LNG) or ethinyl estradiol (EE) containing combination oral contraceptive.
+There were no apparent differences in pharmacodynamic assessments of follicle stimulating hormone (FSH), lutenizing hormone (LH) or progesterone and concomitant administration of CAB and LNG/EE was well-tolerated in the study.
 Because the pathways of metabolism and excretion are comparable between the oral and injectable formulation of CAB, it is expected that the results of this drug interaction study can be extrapolated to long-acting CAB.
 In clinical studies, combination estrogen and progestin or progestin-only hormonal contraceptives available in oral, injectable or implant formulations may be used concurrently with CAB.
 However, clinical data are limited evaluating the use of injectable or implantable forms of hormonal contraceptives and CAB to date.
-Progestin-only products such as injectable NET-EN and DMPA are commonly prescribed, specifically in SSA.
+Progestin-only products such as injectable NET-EN, DMPA and etonogestrel are commonly prescribed, specifically in SSA.
 Although the metabolic pathways for such products are complex and vary somewhat from ethinyl estradiol and levonorgesterol, no pharmacokinetic drug-drug interaction between CAB and progestin-only contraceptives is anticipated.
-This study will permit characterization of the pharmacokinetics of injectable contraceptives during concomitant CAB LA administration.
+HPTN 077 initially did not find any evidence that use of hormonal contraceptives altered the CAB LA concentration profile during or after injections in either univariate or multivariate analysis, using contraceptive status at baseline .
+However, a recent updated analysis using time-varying contraceptive status showed a statistically significant decrease in Cmax in women on hormonal contraception.
+The magnitude of the change is small and the clinical significance of this remains unclear (Landovitz, personal communication).
+Data from HPTN 084 will provide further insight into the clinical implications of this finding